Frequently Asked Questions

-- NH Listens is a civic engagement initiative of the Carsey School of Public Policy at the University of New Hampshire.
+- New Hampshire Listens is a civic engagement initiative of the Carsey School of Public Policy at the University of New Hampshire.
 Since 2011, we have worked at the local and state level to support civil, public deliberation of complex issues affecting New Hampshire residents’ everyday lives.
 We work with local and state leaders to share resources on dialogue design, train facilitators, and help towns create their own Listens communities.
 We are committed to neutrality in all the work we carry out to meet our mission of creating and sustaining a fair process for public engagement and action.

 What are our core principles?

 - Bring people together from all walks of life

 - Provide time for in-depth, engaged conversations